 David S. Stephens, MD

-Vice President for Research
+Interim Executive Vice President for Health Affairs

 Woodruff Health Sciences Center

-Dr. Stephens joined the Department of Medicine faculty in 1982 and was named Director of the Division of Infectious Diseases in 1992.
-He served in that role until 2013 and led the development of very successful programs in infectious diseases and microbial pathogenesis.
+Dr. Stephens joined Emory University and the Department of Medicine faculty in 1982 and was named Director of the Division of Infectious Diseases in 1992.
+He served in that role until 2013 and led the development of very successful programs in infectious diseases, epidemiology, and microbial pathogenesis.
 He co-founded (1988-present) the Atlanta Active Surveillance Project (now the Georgia Emerging Infections Program), a population-based surveillance and clinical research program.
-He has been a major contributor to the creation and development of the NIH-funded Emory Vaccine Center, the Emory Center for AIDS Research and the Serious Communicable Diseases Unit (SCDU) at Emory.
-He is founding principal investigator for Atlanta's Clinical and Translational Science Award (CTSA), a multi-institutional research and clinical trials partnership funded (2007) and refunded (2012, 2017, 2022) by NIH.
+He has been a major contributor to the creation and development of the NIH-funded Emory Vaccine Center, the Emory Center for AIDS Research (CFAR), and the Serious Communicable Diseases Unit (SCDU) at Emory.
+He was the founding principal investigator for Atlanta's Clinical and Translational Science Award (CTSA), a multi-institutional research and clinical trials partnership funded (2007) and refunded (2012, 2017, 2022) by NIH.
 He now co-leads (2019-present) the NIH (NIAID) funded Infectious Diseases Clinical Research Consortium (IDCRC), linking the nation’s network of Vaccine Trials and Evaluation Units (VTEUs).
 Emory’s Infectious Diseases Programs ranks 5thnationally and 10th in the world (US News and World Report).

-Dr. Stephens has served as the site principal investigator (PI) for multiple NIH RO1 and other federal grants including the NIH-sponsored Southeastern Regional Center of Excellence for Emerging Infections and Biodefense, the CDC-supported Southeastern Center for Emerging Biologic Threats, and the NIH-funded Exploratory Center for Interdisciplinary Research in Vaccinology.
+Dr. Stephens has served as the principal investigator (PI) for multiple NIH RO1 and other federal grants including the NIH-sponsored Southeastern Regional Center of Excellence for Emerging Infections and Biodefense, the CDC-supported Southeastern Center for Emerging Biologic Threats, and the NIH-funded Exploratory Center for Interdisciplinary Research in Vaccinology.
 He founded and directed the Emory University NIH K30 Clinical Research Curriculum Award (now a component of the CTSA).
 He has also been, throughout his career, engaged in education.
 He is a member of the Microbiology and Molecular Genetics and Immunology and Molecular Pathogenesis programs of Emory’s Graduate Division of Biological and Biomedical Sciences (GDBBS).
 He directed the Medicine Infectious Diseases Fellowship program, and his laboratory has trained 97 infectious diseases fellows, postdoctoral fellows, medical students, and undergraduates in bacterial pathogenesis.
 He has served as the thesis advisor for eleven PhD, MS, or MPH degree candidates and has served on more than 33 PhD graduate committees in microbiology and molecular genetics, immunology, and epidemiology.